 - A2.1 The Corporation of New College Durham (the College) was granted approval to award Foundation Degrees by Privy Council on 28 July 2011.
 The power became effective from 1st August 2011.
-This was renewed on 31 August 2017 for a further six years. - A2.2 College validated awards for Foundation Degrees are conferred through the exercise of this power. - A2.3 The Corporation of New College Durham is the duly constituted body with responsibility for ensuring that the power to award is exercised in accordance with the grant and in line with the requirements and expectations of the OfS and QAA.
+In July 2023 the college was granted indefinite approval to award Foundation Degrees. - A2.2 College validated awards for Foundation Degrees are conferred through the exercise of this power. - A2.3 The Corporation of New College Durham is the duly constituted body with responsibility for ensuring that the power to award is exercised in accordance with the grant and in line with the requirements and expectations of the OfS and DQB.
 Responsibility for the exercise of its powers is by and through the College Principal and Chief Executive and delegated authorised responsible officers.
-In carrying out these functions the Principal is required to report back to the Corporation on the exercise of these powers on a regular basis. - Where these Regulations grant powers or impose responsibilities upon the College and upon the College Principal, such powers and responsibilities may be discharged through a duly authorised delegated body or individual. - A2.4 College validated awards are defined with reference to the Framework for Higher Education (HE) qualifications.
+In carrying out these functions the Principal is required to report back to the Corporation on the exercise of these powers on a regular basis.

+Where these Regulations grant powers or impose responsibilities upon the College and upon the College Principal, such powers and responsibilities may be discharged through a duly authorised delegated body or individual.

+A2.4 College validated awards are defined with reference to the Page 3 of 11

+Framework for Higher Education (HE) qualification.